unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2000-03-04  | Chicago      | IL     | East-North-Central  | 83.0                        | 2720546    |
 | 1999-03-06  | Sacramento   | CA     | Pacific             | 77.0                        | 490712     |
 ```

-This query has the same structure as for the example directly above, but has a different metric specified: `cdc.pneumonia_and_influenza_deaths` instead of `cdc.all_deaths`.

 The deadliest pneumonia and influenza week as a percentage of all deaths: